alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 Have a look to [Drools documentation](https://docs.jboss.org/drools/release/7.48.0.Final/drools-docs/html_single/index.html#_domain_specific_languages) to learn more about DSL.

 DSL can be enriched by adding files by configuring the plugin.
-Using the `dlsFiles` configuration property, you can add absolute path or classpath resources that should be DSL definitions.
+Using the `dlsFiles` configuration property, you can add the absolute path or classpath resources that should be DSL definitions.

 ```
 alien4cloud-rms-scheduler-plugin: